The L-Homology Fundamental Class for IP-Spaces and the Stratified Novikov Conjecture: Extensions of some results from

-\begin{proof} It suffices to show that \cite[Lemma 6.7]{friedmanmcclure} remains valid with $F$ replaced by $R$.
-The only place in the proof of that result where the hypothesis that $F$ is a field is used is in the second paragraph of the proof of Lemma 6.9, as part of the verification that $I^{\bar p}S_*(\St(s);F)$ is homotopy finite over $F$, so we need to prove that $I^{\bar p}S_*(\St(s);R)$ is homotopy finite over $R$.
-Because the perversity is classical, we may assume that $\St(s)$ has the intrinsic filtration (because the intersection chain complexes of $\St(s)$ with the original filtration and with the intrinsic filtration are quasi-isomorphic by the proof of \cite[Theorem 5.50]{Fr}, and since they are free over $R$ they are chain homotopy equivalent).
-Since $X$ satisfies conditions (a) and (b) of Definition \ref{bpseud}, it follows that $\overline{\St}(s)$ also satisfies them.
-Since $\overline{\St}(s)=s*\mathrm{Lk}(s)$, it follows that $\mathrm{Lk}(s)$ is a PL pseudomanifold, and hence that $(\partial s)*\mathrm{Lk}(s)$ is a PL pseudomanifold.
-Let us write $A$ for $(\partial s)*\mathrm{Lk}(s)$ and $A^*$ for the intrinsic filtration of $A$.
-It is shown in the proof of \cite[Lemma 6.9]{friedmanmcclure} that $\St(s)$ is homeomorphic as a PL space to the open cone $c^\circ A$, so it suffices to show that the intersection chain complex of the latter, with its intrinsic filtration $(c^\circ A)^*$, is homotopy finite over $R$.
-Now by Proposition \ref{p1} the restriction of $(c^\circ A)^*$ to $A\times (0,1)$ is the same as the Cartesian product of $A^*$ with the trivial filtration on $(0,1)$, and hence $c^\circ A$ is stratified homotopy equivalent to
+\begin{proof} It suffices to show that \cite[Lemma 6.7]{friedmanmcclure} remains valid with $F$ replaced by $\Z$.
+The only place in the proof of that result where the hypothesis that $F$ is a field is used is in the second paragraph of the proof of Lemma 6.9, as part of the verification that $IS^{\bar p}_*(\St(s);F)$ is homotopy finite over $F$, so we need to prove that $IS^{\bar p}_*(\St(s);\Z)$ is homotopy finite over $\Z$, where $s$ is a simplex with no vertices in $\partial X$.

+For the remainder of the proof, for a PL space $Y$, we will write $Y^*$ for $Y$ with its intrinsic filtration.

+It suffices to show that $IS^{\bar p}_*(\St(s)^*;\Z)$ is homotopy finite over $\Z$, because this is quasi-isomorphic to $IS^{\bar p}_*(\St(s);\Z)$ by Remark \ref{aaa1}, and hence it is chain homotopy equivalent because both chain complexes are free over $\Z$.